Mte90/g.ene/readme.md

 Require a linux amd64 system and python (for the web server)!
 Execute `launch.sh` that at first run will download the last graphene build and [Browser.Html](https://github.com/browserhtml/browser.html).

-`launch.sh` will launch graphene with the Firefox OS Boilerplate.
+`launch.sh` will launch graphene with the Test page.
 `launch.sh true` will launch Graphene with Browser.html.

 Remember the F5 key refresh the page on graphene, useful for testing.